Security Pattern – Container Orchestration

 Overview

-The following security pattern describes the controls required to protect orchestration services used to deploy clustered containers across a multi-host ecosystem.
+This security pattern outlines the controls needed to protect orchestration services used for deploying clustered containers.

-Container Orchestration allows for container provisioning and scaling of containers across multiple hosts and platforms.
-Its enables service registration and discovery for clustered groups of containers.
+Container orchestration enables provisioning and scaling of containers across multiple hosts and platforms.
+It also facilitates service registration and discovery for clustered container groups.

-Common examples of technology vendors providing container orchestration include Kubernetes, Docker Swarm, Hashicorp Nomad, Apache Mesos and Rancher.
-These services inherently bring new security challenges due to the pace of change and scale of deployment for containers.
+Common examples of technology vendors providing container orchestration include Kubernetes, HashiCorp Nomad, and Apache Mesos.
+These services inherently bring new security challenges due to the rapid pace of change and large scale of container deployments.

 Scope